zarfld/gptp-fork/README.md

 ## Cloning GitHub Issues

 A script has been added to clone GitHub issues from the original repository to the forked repository using the GitHub API.
 The script fetches issues from the original repository using the `GET /repos/{owner}/{repo}/issues` endpoint and creates issues in the forked repository using the `POST /repos/{owner}/{repo}/issues` endpoint.
 The script handles pagination and includes error handling.

+## Syncing with the Original Repository

+A GitHub Actions workflow has been created to automate syncing the forked repository with the original repository.
+The workflow runs at regular intervals to pull changes from the original repository and push them to the forked repository.
+The workflow uses the `actions/checkout` action to pull changes from the original repository and ensures that the forked repository remains consistent with the original repository.